vippsas/userinfo-api/userinfo-api-quick-start.md

 * `Ocp-Apim-Subscription-Key` - Merchant subscription key.
 * `merchantSerialNumber` - Merchant ID.
 * `internationalMobileNumber` - The MSISDN for the test app profile you have received or registered.
 This is your test mobile number *including* country code.
-* `mobileNumber` - (For Recurring, eCom, and Login API) The MSISDN for the test app profile you have received or registered.
-This is your test mobile number *including* country code.
+* `mobileNumber` - (For Recurring and eCom) Your 8-digit mobile number, excluding the country code.

 For help using Postman, see
 [Quick start guides](https://developer.vippsmobilepay.com/docs/vipps-developers/quick-start-guides).